 HVAC Near Boiler Piping Components - Conclusion

 In conclusion, other components close to the boiler are valves.
 Shut off valves that will isolate the pipe system in the event a repair needs to be made to a component in the system.
 These can be either gate valves or ball valves.
-Either are manual shutoff valves for isolation purposes.
+Either is manual shutoff valves for isolation purposes.
 While these valves may be costly to install they will save lots of time in the future in the event that something needs to be replaced.
 You definitely do not want to cut corners on these valves.
 In some cases, the contractor cuts these out to save money.

 An extra boiler drain installed in the near boiler piping along with these isolation valves will save dollars you in the future and make things less frustrating.
 In conclusion, never cut corners as future problems can be resolved quickly and efficiently with a proper installation.